bonedaddy/ulog/README.md

 ![](./example.png)

 `ulog` (uber log) is a lightweight and threadsafe logging library for C based programs.
 It features color coded output, with the ability to send logs to stdout and a file.
 File and line information indicating what fired the log is also included.
 It has INFO, WARN, ERROR, and DEBUG log levels, and is thoroughly tested with cmocka and valgrind.
+The logger is threadsafe in that only one thread can log at any one moment.

 # why another logging library?